-(2) Despite subclause (1), a person who is a worker in relation to the care facility or a prospective resident of the care facility or a visitor of a resident of the care facility, must not enter, or remain on, the premises of the facility between (and including) 11:59:00 pm on 1 July 2021 and 11:59:00 pm on 29 July 2021 if:

-- (a) the person is required to self-isolate under the Diagnosed Persons and Close Contacts Directions; or - (b) the person is required to self-quarantine under the Diagnosed Persons and Close Contacts Directions; or - (c) during the 14 days immediately preceding the entry, the person arrived in Australia from a place outside Australia other than a person arriving on a quarantine-free flight from an overseas location designated by the Australian Government as a Green Zone Country; or - (d) during the 14 days immediately preceding the entry, the person had known contact with a confirmed case (except in the course of their employment while wearing the appropriate level of personal protective equipment in the circumstances); or

-Note: a person who has had known contact with a person who has been diagnosed with SARS-CoV-2 may also be required to self-quarantine under the Diagnosed Persons and Close Contacts Directions.

-(e) the person has SARS-CoV-2 Symptoms; or
+- (2) Despite subclause (1), a person who is a worker in relation to the care facility or a visitor of a resident of the care facility or a prospective resident of the care facility, must not enter, or remain on, the premises of the facility between (and including) 11:59:00 pm on 29 July 2021 and 11:59:00 pm on 26 August 2021 if: - (a) the person is required to self-isolate under the Diagnosed Persons and CloseContacts Directions; or - (b) the person is required to self-quarantine under the Diagnosed Persons andClose Contacts Directions; or - (c) during the 14 days immediately preceding the entry, the person arrived in Australia from a place outside Australia other than a person arriving on a quarantine-free flight from an overseas location designated by the Australian Government as a Green Zone Country; or - (d) during the 14 days immediately preceding the entry, the person had known contact with a confirmed case (except in the course of their employment while wearing the appropriate level of personal protective equipment in the circumstances); or - Note: a person who has had known contact with a person who has been diagnosed with SARS-CoV-2 may also be required to self-quarantine under the Diagnosed Persons and Close Contacts Directions. - (e) the person has SARS-CoV-2 Symptoms; or

-Note: for the purposes of these directions, SARS-CoV-2 Symptoms, including but not limited to acute respiratory infection (such as cough, shortness of breath, sore throat), loss of smell, and loss of taste do not include those symptoms where caused by an underlying health condition or medication.

-(f) in the case of a visitor - the person has been tested for SARS-CoV-2, and has not yet received the results of that test.

-Note: subclause (2)(f) does not include a person who is required to be tested for SARS-CoV-2 in accordance with the requirements of the Surveillance Testing Industry List and Requirements.
+Note: for the purposes of these directions, SARS-CoV-2 Symptoms, including but not limited to acute respiratory infection (such as cough, shortness of breath, sore throat), loss of smell, and loss of taste do not include those symptoms where caused by an underlying health condition or medication. - (f) in the case of a visitor-the person has been tested for SARS-CoV-2, and has not yet received the results of that test; or - Note: subclause (2)(f) does not include a person who is required to be tested for SARS-CoV-2 in accordance with the requirements of the Surveillance Testing Industry List and Requirements. - (g) in the case of a visitor-the person is aged under 16 years, other than in circumstances where: - (i) the person's presence at the premises is for the purposes of end of life support for a resident of the facility; and - (ii) the person is a child, grandchild, sibling, or has a kinship relation to a resident; or - (iii) the person is the child or dependant of a visitor and the visitor cannot access alternative care arrangements (whether on a paid or voluntary basis) or leave their child or dependant unattended so that they can attend the care facility without the child or dependant.